Primary Explorers

 Impact

-Pre and post-project evaluation forms were collected from 382 students and built upon the theory of change which provides a rationale for our activities in improving overall student outcomes.
+Pre- and post- project evaluation forms were collected from 382 students and built upon the theory of change which provides a rationale for our activities in improving overall student outcomes.

-The themes of the questions focused on ascertaining the students’ knowledge of HE and understanding their perceptions of HE.
+The themes of the questions focused on ascertaining the students’ knowledge on HE and understanding their perceptions of HE.
 Additionally, the project seeks to find a connection between students’ knowledge of HE courses and aspirations to pursue a career linked with HE.

-The table indicates the change in Knowledge and perceptions of HE from participants who took part in both strands of the programme.
+The table indicates the change in knowledge and perceptions of HE from participants who took part in both strands of the programme.

 Perception of higher education